-addressed by integrating high-bandwidth sensors such as camera sensors.
+Traditionally, research in wireless sensor networks has been focused on low-bandwidth sensors, e.g., acoustic, infrared, and temperature, which limit the ability to identify complex, high-level physical phenomena.
+This limitation can be effectively addressed by integrating high-bandwidth sensors such as camera sensors.
 Recently, smart camera networks have emerged as a new class of sensor network infrastructure that is capable of supporting high-power in-network signal processing and enabling a wide range of applications, such as visual verification, object recognition, and tracking.

 Figure 1 shows a typical network configuration for a surveillance system based on a camera network.
-The camera motes are networked with each other and possibly with other types of motes over standard wireless protocols, such as IEEE 802.15.4 and Bluetooth.
+The camera motes are networked with each other and possibly with other types of motes over standard wireless protocols such as IEEE 802.15.4 and Bluetooth.
 Some motes also communicate with gateway computers that are connected to the Internet.
-The motes would first perform preprocessing functions on images captured from the camera sensors and then send the results over the network to a central server, which routes the information to various clients for further processing and visualization.
+The motes would first perform pre-processing functions on images captured from the camera sensors and then send the results over the network to a central server, which routes the information to various clients for further processing and visualization.
 The server itself may also provide some centralized processing and logging of data.
 This architecture allows various clients to interact with different subsets of the motes and supports different high-level applications.

-In this article, we provide a comprehensive review of our efforts to design a wireless camera sensor platform, called CITRIC [Chen et al. 2008].
+In this paper, we provide a comprehensive review of our effort to design a wireless camera sensor platform, called CITRIC [Chen et al. 2008].
 The platform is a wireless camera mote with a 1.3 megapixel camera, a PDA class processor, 64 MB RAM, and 16 MB FLASH.
-Given the existing technology constraints, our design has to make appropriate performance and usability trade-offs for emerging smart camera network applications.
-These trade-offs include computational power, power consumption, ease of programming, and ease of integrating with existing wireless sensor networks.
-The CITRIC platform enables a new set of in-network information processing techniques and also provides a suitable infrastructure to support the development of high-level applications in the areas of sensor networks and computer vision.
+Given the existing technology constraints, our design has to make appropriate performance and usability tradeoffs for emerging smart camera network applications.
+These tradeoffs include computational power, power consumption, ease of programming, and ease of integrating with existing wireless sensor networks.
+The CITRIC platform enables a new set of in-network information processing techniques, and also provides a suitable infrastructure to support the development of high-level applications in the areas of sensor networks and computer vision.

-The CITRIC platform has been successfully deployed as a basic camera sensor infrastructure in several smart camera applications.
-Examples include recovery of camera network topology [Lobaton et al. 2009, 2010], distributed object recognition [Yang et al. 2009; Naikal et al. 2010], cooperative event detection and tracking [Wang et al. 2009, 2010], and traffic modeling and prediction [Shuai et al. 2010].
-In the second part of the article, we review these representative applications to validate our choice of performance and usability trade-offs for the CITRIC platform.
+The CITRIC platform has been successfully deployed as basic camera sensor infrastructure in several smart camera applications.
+Examples include recovery of ACM Journal Name, Vol. V. No. N. Month 20YY. camera network topology [Lobaton et al. 2009; Lobaton et al. 2010], distributed object recognition [Yang et al. 2009; Naikal et al. 2010], cooperative event detection and tracking [Wang et al. 2009; Wang et al. 2010], and traffic modeling and prediction [Shuai et al. 2010].
+In the second part of the paper, we review these representative applications to validate our choice of performance and usability tradeoffs for the CITRIC platform.
 The reader is referred to the respective works for the implementation detail.